google/fonts/cc-by-sa/knowledge/modules/using_type_in_ar_and_vr/lessons/technical_challenges_for_typography_in_ar_vr/content.md

 ## Brightness and contrast

 It’s hard to produce sufficient brightness to achieve good contrast in see-through displays, especially outdoors where the ambient light is strong.
-Since OSTs (optical see-through headsets; learn more about headset display types [here](https://niteeshyadav.com/blog/understanding-display-techniques-in-augmented-reality-7485/)) allow the users to see the world directly, maximum brightness is required to compete with the brightness of the real world, and make the virtual objects blend in or stand out in the scene.
+Since OSTs ([optical see-through headsets](https://niteeshyadav.com/blog/understanding-display-techniques-in-augmented-reality-7485/)) allow the users to see the world directly, maximum brightness is required to compete with the brightness of the real world, and make the virtual objects blend in or stand out in the scene.
 The contrast levels directly affect the text and its readability.

 ## Resolution

 The resolution of a display affects the level of details perceived by the human eye more than anything else.
 In AR/VR devices, the useful metric for resolution is pixels per degree (PPD).
 This is the number of pixels within 1° of vision in front of the eye.
 We can calculate the PPD by dividing the number of pixels in the horizontal display line by the horizontal FoV that’s provided by the optics of the display lens.
 In a display with 1280x800px, there are 640x800  pixels per eye; with a FoV of 90°, the PPD comes out at 7.1 (640/90).
 This is far too low compared to the resolution of the human eye, which is approximately 60 PPD.

 Lower pixel density can cause blurring of text, pixelation, and the screen door effect: the visible fine lines between pixels on a display when seen up close (discussed below).
 A higher PPD results in sharper and more realistic images.
 But note that a higher pixel density in the display is not necessarily sufficient, because the pixels on the screen are magnified through lenses in the headset.
-Devices may have varying optics, which results in different pixel magnification—which creates different pixel densities presented to the eye.
+Devices may have varying optics, which results in different pixel magnification—and that means different pixel densities presented to the eye.

 ## Refresh Rate

 Another related component is refresh rate: the number of times per second a display grabs a new image from the GPU (graphics processing unit) and shows it to the viewer.
 The refresh rate influences how the display renders motion and is critical for text rendering in a scene where the text is not stationary.
 A higher refresh rate produces better text.

 ## Halation

 Halation, also known as irradiation, is the spreading of light beyond its proper boundaries to form a fog around the edges of a rendered text.
-The excessive glow around the letters sometimes fills up small negative spaces in the text resulting in legibility issues.
+The excessive glow around the letters sometimes fills up small negative spaces in the text, resulting in [legibility](/glossary/legibility) issues.
 It also causes rounding at the corners of the text, which distorts the actual shape of the letterforms.

 <figure>